 4. Special material (e.g., complex lists, tables, charts, diagrams) should be produced in documents separate from the main article; however, the location of such material in the main text should be indicated clearly (e.g., “insert here chart 1”).
 Charts and tabular material of a particularly complex nature may be submitted in JPEG (.jpg) or PDF (.pdf) format.

 1. Ordinarily, Hebrew, Aramaic, Greek, and Coptic—whether a block of material is quoted or just a word or phrase—should not be transliterated, but given in the proper characters.
-The unpointed consonantal text of Hebrew or Aramaic is to be used.
-If the argument calls for the vocalized form of the words, this can also be set; but it is often an unnecessary luxury—which the editor may decide to change.
-Other Masoretic marks should also be avoided.
+Unless there is a special reason to draw attention to the consonantal text, Hebrew with vowel points should be used in quoting the Masoretic text.
+Cantillation marks should normally be omitted.

 2. Whether or not one transliterates, an English translation should normally accompany at least the first occurrence of any Hebrew, Aramaic, Greek, or Coptic word.
 In cases where transliteration seems appropriate, the systems specified in The SBL Handbook of Style, §§5.1-9; pp. 25-31, should be used.